Best Longboard for Dancing: A beginner guide to buying your first longboard dancing setup

 - A longer deck will give you more room for stepping.
 Ultimately your longboard will be acting as a dance floor, so if you need the space, the bigger the better.

-- A shorter deck will weigh less and require energy to do flips if you’re more into freestyle.
+- A shorter deck will weigh less and require energy to pop into the air and to do flips if you’re more into freestyle.

 What about flex in a deck?

 Another topic that comes up often, and again will go back to your preferred style of riding, more dancing or more freestyle?

 Generally, most brands go with a flex system of 1-3, but please, and I cannot stress this enough, DOUBLE CHECK THE FLEX RATINGS WITH THE BRAND YOU’RE INTERESTED IN WITH THE SHOP!